ropensci/dev_guide/docs/pkg_building.md

 * All exported package functions should be fully documented with examples.

+* All functions should document the type of object returned under the `@return` heading.

 * The package should contain top-level documentation for `?foobar`, (or `?foobar-package` if there is a naming conflict).
 Optionally, you can use both `?foobar` and `?foobar-package` for the package level manual file,